-The minimum percent of the HOME-assisted units designated in the Declaration must continue to be occupied by families with annual gross incomes at or below 50 percent of area median income with rents at or below the Low HOME rent limit.
-The remaining HOME-assisted units must be occupied by families with annual gross incomes at or below 80 percent of the area median income with rents at or below the High HOME rent limit.
+The minimum percent of the HOME assisted units designated in the Declaration must continue to be occupied by families with annual gross incomes at or below 50% of AMI, with rents at or below the Low HOME rent limit.
+The remaining HOME assisted units must be occupied by families with annual gross incomes at or below 80% of AMI, with rents at or below the High HOME rent limit.

-Properties with fewer than five HOME-assisted units:
+Properties with fewer than five HOME assisted units: